 In 1965, Jacob Wiebe became the first hired pastor, but quite a contingent of lay pastors were included in the ministerial team.
 Ministerial candidates were chosen from the congregation, one of whom, Peter Heidebrecht, was later ordained as Aeltester.
 The function of the Aeltester has gone.
 Deacons were ordained for life, but this has been changed to shorter terms.
 Associate pastors and Youth pastors came into the picture.
 The congregation experienced some cycles of growth and decline as conflicts and differences arose.
 In 1993, Jake Wiebe resigned.

 In 1997, Ken Bechtel led the congregation through a period of evaluation, reassessment, and transition to ultimate new growth.
-After Ken completed his term, Marv Thiessen joined First as the lead pastor.
-Shortly after, Trevor Ens joined the Pastoral team as the youth pastor, followed by Craig Wiens in that role.
-Alissa Bender later joined us as an Associate Pastor and has now moved on to Hamilton Mennonite Church.
-We are now enjoying the leadership of Pastor Ed Kauffman.
+After Ken completed his term, Marv Thiessen joined First Mennonite Church as the lead pastor.
+Shortly after, Trevor Ens joined the pastoral team as the youth pastor, followed by Craig Wiens in that role.
+Alissa Bender later joined us as an Associate Pastor.
+Alissa has been the lead pastor at Hamilton Mennonite Church now for many years.
+Pastor Ed Kauffman join us in 2010, and retired in 2018.
+We officially welcomed Caleb Kowalko as our lead pastor, with his Installation Service on June 3, 2018.

 “Are we there yet?”
 We are on the way, and through God’s grace, still growing.